 More than 120 people gathered in the Garden City High School auditorium Wednesday for the world premiere of “Strangers in Town,” a documentary about Garden City from out-of-town filmmakers, getting a taste of the layers of the area’s blend of cultures and getting a glimpse of their city as viewed from the outside.

-The documentary, created by co-directors Stephen Lerner and Reuben Aaronson and director of photography Jim Jewell, explored the immigrant experience in Garden City, from the diverse school district local children grew up in, to what the city, police department and other local entities did to offer support, to the stories of individual families or individuals, such as a student who returned to El Salvador rather than be deported.
+The documentary, created by co-directors Stephen Lerner and Reuben Aaronson and technical director Jim Jewell, explored the immigrant experience in Garden City, from the diverse school district local children grew up in, to what the city, police department and other local entities did to offer support, to the stories of individual families or individuals, such as a student who returned to El Salvador rather than be deported.

 “I thought it was great, and so was the screening the next day at the diversity summit.
 Two different audiences, but it was very moving for us.,” Lerner said.
 “Both Reuben and I and Jim felt it was the greatest place we could possibly be for a screening because ... the city was where the film came into being and where we learned whatever we do know about Garden City.
 From people, many of whom were in the audience.”